![]() | Name | Last modified | Size | Description |

 Alternatively, see `jmt-mode.el` for instructions on manual installation.

-To view a list of the customizeable faces, enter a `jmt-mode` buffer (or otherwise load `jmt-mode`) and type `M-x customize-group <RET> jmt <RET>`.
-Or look through the `defface` definitions in `jmt-mode.el`.
+To see a list of the customizeable faces, enter a `jmt-mode` buffer (or otherwise load `jmt-mode`) and type `M-x customize-group <RET> jmt <RET>`.
+Alternatively, look through the `defface` definitions in `jmt-mode.el`.

 For reference, a working example of customization is available: